7+ Best Cloud Security Tips to Keep Your Data Safe in the Cloud

 ❖ Vulnerable APIs

-Still, many businesses aren’t fully apt with the infrastructure of the cloud system.
+Still, many businesses aren’t fully equipped with the infrastructure of the cloud system.
 They make several common mistakes such as setting weak passwords, inactive data encryption, and unplanned authorization.
 If you do this, your cloud network remains vulnerable from the beginning.

 ❖ Weak Authentication